perigrin/the-room/fixing-a-hole.md

 excellent developer, and I use more than a few of his modules every day.
 `Dist::Zilla` is part of `Task::Kensho` because I think it makes creating a distribution simpler; something we want more people to do.

+[^1]: I honestly think in this case "clever" is not the right approach.
+One of the problems I have seen contributing to [cpanminus](http://cpanmin.us) is that there is generated code in the repository, making it unclear which files I should patch.

 [1]: http://xenoterracide.blogspot.com/2010/04/my-new-lovehate-relationship-with.html
 [2]: http://xenoterracide.blogspot.com/2010/04/distzilla-vs-xenoterracide.html